 Scapular push-ups are another excellent scapula exercise as they isolate this muscle group.
 To do this move, get into a push-up position and straighten your arms as indicated in the photo below.
 Carefully slide your shoulder blades inward towards each other, then outwards away from each other.
 Repeat this movement ten times.

 And then, of course, there are your Bar Method classes!
-Push-ups, plank, rhomboid pulls, arm dancing, and oblique punches are all effective moves for your serratus anterior.
+Barre exercises like push-ups, plank, rhomboid pulls, arm dancing, and oblique punches are all effective moves for your serratus anterior and you’ll meet them often in class.
 Ask your instructor to help you engage this underrated muscle during your next class—your arms will thank you for it!
+If you have shoulder pain or weakness, you’ll want to check out our post How The Bar Method Exercises Help Students With Shoulder Conditions.